Computer Task Group

-Computer Task Group, Inc (commonly referred to as CTG) is an American multinational company headquartered in Buffalo, New York, that provides information technology staffing.
+Computer Task Group, Inc. (commonly referred to as CTG) is an American multinational company headquartered in Buffalo, New York, that provides information technology staffing.
+December 2023, it was announced that Cegeka concluded the purchase of the majority stake (74%) in CTG.

 History

-CTG was founded in 1966 by Randolph A. Marks and G. David Baer, two former employees of IBM, in Buffalo, New York.
-It was then called Marks-Baer Inc. (MBI).
+Initially known as Marks-Baer Inc. (MBTI), the company was founded in 1966 by Randolph A. Marks and G. David Baer, two former employees of IBM, in Buffalo, New York.
 MBI's initial market was the medical industry, since both founders had experience in that area.
-By 1968, staff had grown to 20 and Marks-Baer Inc. changed its name to Computer Task Group Inc. (CTG).
-The company went public in 1969.

-In 1975, CTG decided to become a national company.
+A year after its staff grew to 20 employees and its name was changed to Computer Task Group Inc. (CTG), the firm went public in 1969.
+Six years later, it decided to become a national company.
 CTG accelerated growth through acquisitions beginning in 1980 and within 5 years, acquired 15 companies.
-In 1986, the company made its first international acquisition, Shubrook International, Ltd., a software consulting firm based in Chertsey, England.

-In 2013, CTG acquired etrinity N.V., a healthcare IT company in Belgium.
+In 1986, it made its first international acquisition, Shubrook International, Ltd., a software consulting firm based in Chertsey, England.
+In 2018, five years after purchasing etrinity N.V., a healthcare IT company in Belgium, CTG acquired Soft Company, a consulting and digital services company headquartered in Paris, France.

-In 2018, CTG acquired Soft Company, a consulting and digital services company headquartered in Paris, France.
+In August 2023, it was announced CTG had been acquired by the Hasselt-headquartered IT services and consultancy company, Cegeka for $107 million.
+In December, it was announced that the acquisition had been completed.